AllenNeuralDynamics/aind-data-schema/README.md

 coverage run -m unittest discover && coverage html
 ```

-- To test any of the following modules, conda/pip install the relevant package (interrogate, flake8, black, isort), navigate to relevant directory, and run any of the following commands in place of [command]:
+- To test any of the following modules, conda/pip install the relevant package (interrogate, flake8, black, isort), navigate to relevant directory, and run any of the following commands in place of [command]

+- For more detailed info, add -v:

 ```
 [command] -v .